pazport/sabnzbdmp4/README.md

 once you have installed sabnzbd you will need to bash into sabnzd with

-docker exec -it sabnzbdmovies /bin/bash
+docker exec -it sabnzbd /bin/bash

 then `` cd /mp4automator/config``
 then ``nano autoProcess.ini``